matthewgcarroll/scripts/README.md

 * <a href="https://github.com/ianmcgowan/scripts/blob/master/idle_users.pl">idle_users.pl</a> - a script to show tty's that have not sent or received any characters in a set time.
 Very helpful if you can let all users see this, and self-police license hogs!
 * <a href="https://github.com/ianmcgowan/scripts/blob/master/watch.sh">watch.sh</a> - a trivial script to mimic Linux watch command on AIX
 * <a href="https://github.com/ianmcgowan/scripts/blob/master/prename.pl">prename.pl</a> - perl script to do batch renames, from http://www.perlmonks.org/?node_id=303814
+* <a href="https://github.com/ianmcgowan/scripts/blob/master/scorecard.au3">scorecard.au3</a> - an <a href="https://www.autoitscript.com/site/autoit/">AutoIT</a> script to scrape data from one web application (navigating as needed) and paste it into another.
+A good template for how you might go about doing that.